joshwadd/End2end_Driving_Keras/README.md

 model.add(Dense(1))
 model.summary()
 ```
-This model was trained using Adam with a learning rate of 1e-4
+This model was trained using Adam with a learning rate of 1e-4 to optimize the MSE loss between the predicted and actual steering angle.